Twitter wars on #PanamaVerdict

-LAHORE: Panama case remained nail-biting episode for the twitterati before and after the Panama case verdict was announced. #PanamaVerdict trend became top trend on social networking site twitter where users expressed their emotions and feelings on much awaited Panama Case verdict which disqualified PM Nawaz Sharif.
+LAHORE - Panama case remained nail-biting episode for the twitterati before and after the apex court verdict was announced.

+#PanamaVerdict trend became top trend on social networking site twitter where users expressed their emotions and feelings on much-awaited Panama case verdict which disqualified Prime Minister Nawaz Sharif.

 Pakistan People’s Party Senator Sherry Rehman on her twitter @sherryrehman tweeted “PM Y R Gilani was disqualified by a 3 member bench of the Supreme Court.
 Today 5 sit in judgment on much more on another PM #PanamaVerdict”

-Nabil Gabol was the first one who announced the verdict in his one liner tweet when the judges @Nabilgabol The case is being refered to trial court and the PM wil b asked to step down until the cases r decided .
+Nabil Gabol was the first one who announced the verdict in his one liner tweet when the judges @Nabilgabol The case is being referred to trial court and the PM will be asked to step down until the cases r decided .

-Maryam Nawaz Sharif, daughter of the Premier Nawaz Sharif tweeted after the verdict.
-“Another elected Prime Minister sent home, but only to see him return with greater force & support & soonest Insha'Allah.
-Stay strong PMLN.”
-In other tweet “Today will pave the way for Nawaz Sharif's resounding victory in 2018.
+Maryam Nawaz Sharif, daughter of the Prime Minister Nawaz Sharif tweeted after the verdict.
+“Another elected Prime Minister sent home, but only to see him return with greater force & support & soonest Insha’Allah.
+Stay strong PML-N.” In other tweet “Today will pave the way for Nawaz Sharif’s resounding victory in 2018.
 He will be unstoppable.
-Insha'Allah.
+Insha’Allah.
 Rok sakte ho to rok lo!”

 Replying to a tweet she said “Kion ghum main hain?
 Not the first time your leader had to face ouster & trial.
 Every such act has made him stronger.
 History bears witness.”